GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

----
-exercises: 0
+# Introduction to the example dataset and file type

+!!! info

     keypoints:
     - The dataset comes from a real world experiment in E. coli.
     - Publicly available FASTQ files can be downloaded from NCBI SRA.
     - Several steps are taken outside of R/RStudio to create VCF files from FASTQ files.
     - VCF files store variant calls in a special format.

     objectives:
     - Know what the example dataset represents
     - Know the concepts of how VCF files are generated

     questions:
     - What data are we using in the lesson?
     - What are VCF files?
-source: Rmd
-teaching: 15
-title: Introduction to the example dataset and file type
----

-`{r, include = FALSE} source("../bin/chunk-options.R") knitr_fig_path("02-")`

 ## Preface